 At many banks, the penalty is based on the amount of interest you earn in a day.
 Typically, CDs with longer terms will charge higher penalties.

 For example, Bank of America charges:

-The FDIC insures up to $250,000 per bank, per depositor.
-So long as your balance doesn’t rise above that amount, you won’t lose money if the bank closes or is otherwise unable to return your deposit.
+As long as your balance doesn’t exceed $250,000, you won’t lose money if the insured bank or credit union closes or is otherwise unable to return your deposit.